 Phase three – completed 2015

-In 2015, we refurbished floors 3, 4 and 5 of the Arnolfini building, relocating our BA Graphic Design, MA Graphic Arts and BA Drawing and Print programmes into the heart of the city.
+In 2015, we refurbished floors 3, 4 and 5 of the Arnolfini building, relocating our BA(Hons) Graphic Design, MA Graphic Arts and BA(Hons) Drawing and Print programmes into the heart of the city.
 These have since been joined by some of our BA(Hons) Drama, BA(Hons) Drama and Acting, and BA(Hons) Fashion Communications students.

 Phase four – in progress